lakal3/dllcall/readme.md

 For more detailed description of comment annotations, generation process and supported types, see [generator](generator.md) or examples.

+## Cgocheck

+Go 1.16 introduced new check that prevents pointers structures that contains pointer to Go memory.
+But in dllcall library all code must be aware of Go garbage collector and do not retain any references to structure member after call has been completed, so this check is unnecessary.

+There are three ways to suppress this check

+### Environment variable

+Add environment variable GODEBUG=cgocheck=0.
+This is awkward as we must set flag before running any executable using dllcalls.

+### Pinned memory
+In version 1.21 Go introduced new Pin mechanism that allows marking all pointer that we want to use in calls to C++ program so that Gos garbage collector is aware of them.

+You can enable generating pinned memory pointer with -pin flag.

+Pinning is a standard way to handle pointers to Go memory, but unfortunately it add some overhead to calls.
+Hello Example uses this method.

+### Disable cgocheck with code

+Dllcall uses hack to turn off cgocheck.
+This hack is in function DisableCgocheck.
+Generated code will call this function when loading .dll/.so file.

+If you select -pin option, cgocheck is not disabled because it will allow pinned memory pointers without panic.

+It is possible this hack will not work in some future version of Go, so you can change this function to disable this hack.

+### Windows

+Actually Windows syscalls don't apply any checks for go pointers, so dllcall generator will not emit any code to disable checks of to pin memory even if -pin flag is given

 ## Safe method (experimental)

+*In go 1.21.1 safemethod calls will fail because they set new value to SP (Stack pointer).
+This is due to change in go1.21 witch will hopefully be fixed in go 1.21.2*

 Added new experimental \#csafe_method that mostly allows bypassing Go call overhead to native libraries.
 This method has several limitations and is experimental.
 See [Generator](generator.md) and new sample fibon for more details.